ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## ACL UI disablement does not prevent row filtering in Presto
+{: #known_issue51153}

+Disabling GenAI ACLs through the Console UI does not fully prevent row-level filtering in Presto.
+This happens because Presto checks ACL status by querying the `GET /acl_storage` API for the presence of the ACL bucket.
+If the bucket is still registered, filtering continues even if ACLs have been turned off in the UI.

+**Workaround:** After disabling ACLs through the UI, manually delete the ACL bucket from {{site.data.keyword.lakehouse_short}}.

 ## Unauthorized column access across tables with identical schema fields
 {: #known_issue51051}